-- We strongly endorse the continued use and development of the Hearings as an integral part of the Stage 1 process. - Continue the use of Rapporteurs, ensuring that they have timely notice and a clear brief so can prepare before coming to Brussels
+• The use of pre-informed Rapporteurs, ensuring that they have timely notice of their role and a clear brief before coming to Brussels, should continue.

 5 Acknowledgements

 The independent observers were helped in their task by all participants in the Stage 1 consensus meetings, and they would like to thank the independent experts and the EFPIA coordinators for being so amenable to being 'observed', and for all the conversations that helped so greatly in the formulation of this report.
 They would also particularly like to thank the IMI staff for their help before, during and after our stay in Brussels for the consensus evaluation meetings.